MINING – COAL

 Coal has been strongly mined in Australia for many years and while it has been a strong contributor to the economy in the past, however, when the environmental damage is now considered the positive contribution needs to be down written quite considerably.
-There are many health issues that seem to be connected to coal dust, while not always admitted to there is clear evidence that there is a greater incident of lung disease along coal transport corridors and processing facilities.
-Coal processing uses a lot of water that reduces the amount of water available to farming and other uses.
+There are many health issues that seem to be connected to coal dust, while not always admitted to, there is clear evidence that there is a greater incident of lung disease along coal transport corridors and processing facilities.
+Coal processing uses a lot of water that reduces the amount of water available to farming and other uses; this should not continue.
+As other sources of energy production are being developed the demand for coal must reduce.

-Expansion of the coal industry must begin to slow down in the very near future.
+Expansion of the coal industry must begin to slow down.

 Environmental impact statements must include end use preparedness issues.